Coded-Commerce-LLC/Benchmark-Email-WordPress/readme.txt

 == Changelog ==

+= 2.9 on 2018-11-01 =
+* Added: Admin dashboard notice of sister product availability if WooCommerce is active.
+* Removed: WooCommerce customers list as this has moved to our free sister product with enhancements.

 = 2.8 on 2018-09-21 =
-* Added: Optional privacy policy checkbox field to subscription forms for GDPR
+* Added: Optional privacy policy checkbox field to subscription forms for GDPR.
-* Updated: Newsletter sign up form paragraphs for better spacing in most themes
+* Updated: Newsletter sign up form paragraphs for better spacing in most themes.
-* Fixed: One deprecated notice for admin page
+* Fixed: One deprecated notice for admin page.
-* Fixed: A few missing translation text wrappers
+* Fixed: A few missing translation text wrappers.

 = 2.7 on 2018-03-01 =

-* Added: WooCommerce customer to contact list feature
+* Added: WooCommerce customer to contact list feature.
-* Updated: Common libraries with the Joomla! plugin
+* Updated: Common libraries with the Joomla! plugin.
-* Updated: Author URLs removed `www.` for consistency
+* Updated: Author URLs removed `www.` for consistency.
-* Fixed: JS error when entering the theme customizer
+* Fixed: JS error when entering the theme customizer.
-* Fixed: Ability to replace BODY_HERE with EXCERPT in email template
+* Fixed: Ability to replace BODY_HERE with EXCERPT in email template.
-* Fixed: Newsletter signup form validation code improvements from @talgat in support forum
+* Fixed: Newsletter signup form validation code improvements from @talgat in support forum.

 = 2.6 on 2016-06-25 =